Denver residents spooked by stray bullets, possible sniper

 Beauvallon Manager Larry Healey said that there were two bullet strikes on June 14 which originated on the east side of the building, one which hit the 10th floor and another which hit the 15th floor.

-There were 2-3 more strikes which busted windows on July 4, which Healey said originated from two separate angles: One from the east side and another from the west side.
+There were two-three more strikes which busted windows on July 4, which Healey said originated from two separate angles: one from the east side and another from the west side.

 In all, five windows were hit.